nabilram/school_district_analysis/README.md

 ## Summary
 * Grade manipulation had the most effect on school level metrics
-* Grade manipulation had least effect of district level metrics.
+* Grade manipulation had least effect on district level metrics.
 * Effect on data using different indices varies -- depending on index used.
     * Overall, the index in which THS falls under is what is most affected